Uranograph

 Remember that the Fold control operates directly on the amplitude of the waveform.
 In the first quarter of the knob's range, it behaves much like a volume control, simply increasing the output level without altering the waveform's shape.

-Because key combinations are reserved for articulations, the Uranograph takes a unique approach to polyphony that doesn't rely on pressing multiple notes simultaneously.
+Since key combinations on the Uranograph are reserved for articulations, it takes a different approach to polyphony—one that doesn't depend on pressing multiple keys at once.

 Unison mode doubles the core oscillator, thickening the sound, whereas -1 or -2 octave modes provide deep bass reinforcement.